 01 of 07

-Make a Miniature Chair for a Mouse, Fairy or "Woodsy" Using Walnut Shells
+Make a Miniature Chair for a Mouse or Fairy Using Walnut Shells

 This easy to make reading chair for a mouse, or other woodland creature, is made mainly from walnut shells.
 You can make similar chairs from other nut shells, or use air dry clay or paper mache to make something similar.
 As shown, the chair fits the 1:24 scale miniature poseable mouse and would also fit playmobil people or Calico Critters / Sylvanian families characters with minor modificiations.
 Instructions are also available to make a working miniature reading lamp from an acorn